 Note: The add-in is password protected with the password xlwings.
 For debugging or to add new extensions, you need to unprotect it.
-Alternatively, you can also install the add-in via xlwings addin install --unprotected.

 7.1 Run main

 The Run main button is the easiest way to run your Python code: It runs a function called main in a Python module that has the same name as your workbook.
 This allows you to save your workbook as xlsx without enabling macros.
 The xlwings quickstart command will create a workbook that will automatically work with the Run button.